Jennifer N. Bourne Prize in Brain Ultrastructure

 Nomination materials include the following:

-- Two (2) letters: One (1) nomination letter from an SfN member, and one (1) letter of support.
-Both letters should describe the importance of the nominee’s work for Brain Ultrastructure Research.
+- One nomination letter from an SfN member describing the importance of the nominee’s work for Brain Ultrastructure Research

 The purpose of this prize is to foster the next generation of brain ultrastructure scientists.
-Hence, the prize will be limited to Assistant Professors or Research Scientists within the first five years of their academic appointments*.
+Hence, the prize will be limited to Assistant Professors, research leadership positions, or the international equivalent within the first five years of their academic appointments*.
 The prize can be given for relevant work from any stage in their careers.
 Nominations of women and historically under-represented groups are strongly encouraged.

 *Time taken off for child-rearing does not count in these totals.
 Part time work and other special circumstances are evaluated at the discretion of the committee.